hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter04.md

 *** =instructions
 - Create a histogram for viewing the distribution of residency of white police officers.
-- The histogram should have 5 bins, fill color of "red", and border color of "white".
+- The histogram should have 5 bins, fill color of "navyblue", and border color of "white".

 *** =hint
 - Remember to load the `ggplot2` package via `library(ggplot2)`